awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 1. On the **Add a Mail Account** window, complete the following sections:
    + For **Name**, type the name that you want to appear on messages sent from this account\.
    + For **Email Address**, type the email address you use to send email with Amazon SES\.
    + For **Password**, type any value\.
 This field is used to connect to an IMAP server\.
-Because Amazon SES does not include an IMAP server, the value you enter here is not important\.
+Because Amazon SES doesn't include an IMAP server, the value you enter here isn't important\.

    When you finish, choose **Sign In**\.
-You will see a message stating that Mail is unable to verify your account name or password\.
+A message appears stating that Mail is unable to verify your account name or password\.
 Choose **Next**\.

 1. On the **Select the apps you want to use with this account** window, choose **Mail**, and then choose **Done**\.